-Lucy is the editorial development manager for News Associates and The School of Journalism.
+Lucy is the editorial development director at News Associates and The School of Journalism.
 She leads the marketing and admissions teams and secures our trainees their pathways into journalism.

-She is a former editor with a passion for social media and emerging digital platforms and is a trained mental health first aider.
+She is a former editor with a passion for social media and emerging digital platforms.
+She is a trained mental health first aider.